-During the second quarter, in our Yahoo!
-Premium service, we worked to expand and improve special benefits for Yahoo!
-Premium members based on tie-ups with Yahoo!
-JAPAN's various services, such as holding Premium Mall, a special sales campaign exclusive for Yahoo!
-Premium members done in collaboration with Yahoo!
-Shopping.
-In addition, we worked to strengthen collaboration with non-Group partners to provide special benefits for the members, such as offering rent-a-car discount coupons provided by ORIX Auto Corporation.
-In the Yahoo!
-Premium, we continued to implement measures aimed at raising the value of membership and acquiring new members.
+During the third quarter, we worked to acquire new Yahoo!
+Premium members and expand and increase the value of Yahoo!
+Premium membership through such activities as conducting a Yahoo!
+Premium free membership campaign and a Quintuple Yahoo!
+Points campaign exclusively for Yahoo!
+Premium members.
+In addition, we worked to strengthen collaboration with non-Group partners to provide special benefits for members, such as offering a discount on Fujikyu Highland free pass tickets offered by FUJIKYU HIGHLAND.
+In our Yahoo!
+Premium service, we continued to implement measures aimed at acquiring new members and raising the value of membership.
 As a result, despite the increase of membership fees made to improve the services for Yahoo!
 Premium members in December 2008, the number of Yahoo!
-Premium membership IDs at September 30, 2009, reached a record high of 7.5 million, rising by 320 thousand IDs or 4.5% from the second guarter a year earlier.
+Premium membership IDs as of December 31, 2009 reached a record high of 7.58 million, rising by 320 thousand IDs or 4.4% from the end of the third quarter a year earlier.
 Quarterly Yahoo!
-Premium sales also expanded significantly year on year.
+Premium sales also grew substantially year on year.
 In our Yahoo!
-Auctions operations, we endeavored to expand transaction opportunities by conducting free auction item listing campaigns and sales promotions to celebrate the 10th anniversary of the start of our services.
-Consequently, mobile transaction volume also increased due to growth in DoCoMo Mobile Auction membership compared with the second guarter last year.
-However, overall transaction volume declined compared with the same quarter a year earlier due to the decrease in the unit price of winning bids on auctions under the impact of the downturn in the economy and the decline in transaction volume due to stagnation in some categories, particularly fashion, and the effect of the long national holidays in September.
+Auctions operations, overall transaction value declined compared with the same quarter a year earlier due to the continued decrease in the average final price on auctions under the impact of the downturn in the economy.
+However, we pressed forward with our efforts to increase use of our services with such measures as conducting a free auction item listing campaign and a campaign offering a higher proportion of Yahoo!
+Points jointly with Yahoo!
+Shopping.
+Consequently, the number of item listings and winning bidders rose compared with the third quarter last year and the degree of year-on-year decline in transaction value also improved quarter on quarter.
 In pay content services, sales of Yahoo!
-Games rose substantially year on year, while sales of Yahoo!
-Partner also increased.
+Partner and Yahoo!
+Games rose year on year.

-Consequently, second quarter sales of the personal service business amounted to ¥18.4 billion, up 5.2% from the second quarter in the previous fiscal year.
+Consequently, third quarter sales of the personal service business amounted to ¥19.3 billion, up 5.3% from a year earlier.